Learning Video Generation for Robotic Manipulation with Collaborative Trajectory Control: Abstract

-Recent advances in video diffusion models have demonstrated strong potential for generating robotic decision-making data, with trajectory conditions further enabling fine-grained control.
-However, existing trajectory-based methods primarily focus on~\textit{individual object motion} and struggle to capture~\textit{multi-object interaction} crucial in complex robotic manipulation.
-This limitation arises from multi-feature entanglement in overlapping regions, which leads to degraded visual fidelity.
-To address this, we present~\textit{RoboMaster}, a novel framework that models inter-object dynamics through a collaborative trajectory formulation.\nnfootnote{$\dagger$: Work done during an internship at KwaiVGI, Kuaishou Technology. \textsuperscript{\Letter}: Corresponding Authors.}Unlike prior methods that decompose objects, our core is to decompose the interaction process into three sub-stages: pre-interaction, interaction, and post-interaction.
-Each stage is modeled using the feature of the dominant object, specifically the robotic arm in the pre- and post-interaction phases and the manipulated object during interaction, thereby mitigating the drawback of multi-object feature fusion present during interaction in prior work.
-To further ensure subject semantic consistency throughout the video, we incorporate appearance- and shape-aware latent representations for objects.
-Extensive experiments on the challenging Bridge V2 dataset, as well as in-the-wild evaluation, demonstrate that our method outperforms existing approaches, establishing new state-of-the-art performance in trajectory-controlled video generation for robotic manipulation.
+Recent advances in video diffusion models shows promise for generating robotic decision-making data, with trajectory conditions further enabling fine-grained control.
+However, existing methods primarily focus on~\textit{individual object motion} and struggle to capture~\textit{multi-object interaction} crucial in complex manipulation.
+This limitation arises from entangled features in overlapping regions, leading to degraded visual fidelity.
+To address this, we present~\textit{RoboMaster}, a novel framework that models inter-object dynamics via a collaborative trajectory formulation.
+Unlike prior methods that decompose objects, our core is to decompose the interaction process into three sub-stages: pre-interaction, interaction, and post-interaction, and models each phase using the dominant object, specifically the robotic arm in the pre- and post-interaction phases and the manipulated object during interaction.
+This design effectively alleviates the multi-object feature fusion issue in prior work.
+To further ensure subject semantic consistency across the video, we incorporate appearance- and shape-aware latent representations for objects.
+Extensive experiments on the challenging Bridge dataset, as well as RLBench and SIMPLER benchmarks, demonstrate that our method establishs new state-of-the-art performance in trajectory-controlled video generation for robotic manipulation.
 Project Page:~\url{https://fuxiao0719.github.io/projects/robomaster/}